This post contains affiliate links if you purchase through those links I earn a small commission.

 Dinner Time Made Easy!

 This lasagna soup recipe brings a lot of the flavor of lasagna with it to the soup bowl.
-What it leaves behind in the casserole dish is more important.
+What it leaves behind in the form of a crusty casserole dish is more important.

 Normally lasagna takes a bare minimum of an hour of work and an hour or more baking time.
 But with lasagna soup, there’s no boiling a bunch of noodles and keeping them flat and unstuck.
 Laborious layers?
 GONE!
 Cheesy baked on pans, nope!